MostlyAdequate/mostly-adequate-guide/ch2.md

 ## Why favor first class?

-Okay, let's get down to the reasons to favor First class functions.
+Okay, let's get down to the reasons to favor first class functions.
 As we saw in the `getServerStuff` and `BlogController` examples, it's easy to add layers of indirection that have no actual value and only increase the amount of code to maintain and search through.

-If a function we are needlessly wrapping does change, however, we must also change our wrapper function.
+In addition, if a function we are needlessly wrapping does change, we must also change our wrapper function.

 ```js
 httpGet('/post/2', function(json){